githubtraining/write-a-ll-course/responses/10_gate.md

 - Check the contents of a comment or commit with regex
 - Ensure an opened issue contains body text

-Course authors can use **gates** to be validate the user's completion of a step.
 A [:book: `gate`](https://lab.github.com/docs/actions/gate/) is a Learning Lab action.
 Gates are conditionals, and they behave much like a conditional in Javascript.

-You can also get creative here - maybe you want to have tests be included in the template repository, and then when they're run, the status could be the event, or something that you check.
+You can also get creative here - maybe you want to include tests in the template repository.
+When the tests are run, the status could be the event that you check.

 ## Step 10: Write a gate

-We need to validate against the learner's pull request title.
-This information is accessible to us [:book: from the payload](https://lab.github.com/docs/events#accessing-event-payloads) that is sent with the event.
-In this case, the information was sent from a `pull_request.opened` event.
+As an example of how gates work, let's validate the learner's pull request title.
+This information is accessible to us [:book: from the payload](https://lab.github.com/docs/events#accessing-event-payloads) that is sent with the `pull_request.opened` event.

 You can see an example of all the information sent [in the GitHub Developer docs](https://developer.github.com/v3/activity/events/types/#webhook-payload-example-26).